Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Packers have been favored by 8.5 points or more once this season and covered the spread.

-- Green Bay's games this year have gone over the total in two out of six opportunities (33.3%).
+- Green Bay's games this year have hit the over on two of six set point totals (33.3%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with Washington.